Skip to content

 What This Means

-For typical use cases (polynomials, sin, cos, exp, log, optimization, root finding):
+For typical use cases (polynomials, sin, cos, exp, log, sqrt, atan, atanh, erf, optimization, root finding, integration):

 The verification is complete.
 Proofs generated by LeanCert are accepted by the Lean kernel with no axioms beyond standard Mathlib foundations.